sionpixley/PolyNode/README.md

 > The GUI is limited compared to the CLI (at the moment).

-If you'd rather work with a GUI instead of using the CLI, type this command into your terminal:
+If you installed PolyNode's GUI, type this command into your terminal:

 `PolyNode`